UNSW-Redback-Racing/DAQ-Technical-Assessment/telemetry/docs/README.md

 2. A safe operating range for the battery temperature is 20-80 degrees.
 Add a feature to the backend `streaming-service` so that each time the received battery temperature exceeds this range more than 3 times in 5 seconds, the current timestamp and a simple error message is printed to console.

-3. The ReactJS frontend is currently very basic.
-Extend the frontend by:
+3. The NextJS frontend is currently very basic. **Using primarily tailwindCSS and Shadcn/ui components**, extend the frontend by:

 - Making the battery temperature value change colours based on the current temperature (e.g. changing to red when the safe temperature range is exceeded).
   - Safe operating ranges are defined below